26 people found this helpful

 Tips for keeping a clean extractor filter and hood

-Regular cleaning is good practice when it comes to cooker hoods and filters, but there are a number of things you can to make the job easier… and reduce the need to do it so frequently:
+Regular cleaning is good practice when it comes to cleaning cooker hood filters, but there are some things you can do to make the job easier… and reduce the need to do it so frequently:

-- When you clean the filters, do so thoroughly.
+- Clean the filters thoroughly.
 They’ll just clog up more quickly otherwise.

 - Leave the extractor fan going after cooking.
 This’ll help blast the grease and odours through, rather than letting them cling to the filters.